-The first block must be a fixed length of 24 bytes, and must include the two AirLink header bytes at the start.
+The first block must be a fixed length and must include the two AirLink header bytes at the start.

-If the length of the AirLink PDU is less than 24 bytes, the AirLink must append "pad bytes" having a value of 0x55 until the first block AirLink PDU length is 24 bytes.
+If the length of the AirLink PDU is less than the specified length of the first block, the encoding IND must append "pad bytes" having a value of 0x55 until the first block length matches the specified length.

-For AirLink PDUs larger than 24 bytes, follow-on blocks must be formed and must be transmitted in order, following the first block.
-The maximum size of a follow-on block is specified to be 32 bytes.
+For AirLink PDUs too large to fit in a single block, follow-on blocks must be formed and must be transmitted in order, following the first block.
+The maximum size of a follow-on block depends on the FEC mode and is specified in the table above.
 Each follow-on block must be filled to maximum capacity before appending the next follow-on block.
-The final follow-on block may be variable length; it may carry from 1 to 31 bytes of AirLink PDU.
+The final follow-on block may be variable length.